Education Tips

 While FPGA mining was more efficient, it was short-lived due to the rapid development of ASIC technology.

-ASIC mining (2013-present)
+ASIC Mining (2013-present)

 Application-Specific Integrated Circuit (ASIC) miners revolutionized Bitcoin mining: